esp-rs/std-training/book/src/02_3_repository.md

 - `intro/` - code examples and exercises for the introduction course

-## A word on configuration
+## A Word on Configuration

-We use [toml-cfg](https://github.com/jamesmunns/toml-cfg) throughout this workshop as a more convenient and secure alternative to putting credentials or other sensitive information directly in source code: the settings are stored in a file called `cfg.toml` in the respective package root instead
+We use [toml-cfg](https://github.com/jamesmunns/toml-cfg) throughout this workshop as a more convenient and secure alternative to putting credentials or other sensitive information directly in source code.
+The settings are stored in a file called `cfg.toml` in the respective package root instead.

 This configuration contains exactly one section header which has the same name as your package (`name = "your-package"` in `Cargo.toml`), and the concrete settings will differ between projects: